- 1 12 ounce New York strip steak, cut in half

 - Cut the strip steak in half widthwise, season both sides generously with salt and pepper, and set aside.

-- Add 2 tablespoons of butter to an oven safe cast iron skillet and turn up high, allow the skillet to become very hot first.
+- Add other 2 tablespoons of butter to an oven safe cast iron skillet and turn up high, allow the skillet to become very hot first.
 At this time, add the lobster tails to the oven and bake for 15 minutes.

 - Place the strip steaks face down and sear undisturbed for 2 minutes.
 Flip the steaks and sear for an additional 2 minutes.
 This will give your steak a nice seared edge.